vackosar/vackosar.github.io/_posts/2024-02-11-Bellman-Update-and-Synthetic-Data-in-Q-Transformer.md

 ## Bellman Equation

+Optimal decision maker is always able to get the best in each situation in the total.
+Because the rewards are added to the total value, we can decompose the value of the state into the best reward and the value of the next state.

-The Principle of Optimality means that for the best decision maker (policy), no matter where you start or what your first step is, the next steps should always form the best plan for the situation after that first step.
+The Principle of Optimality simply says that for the best decision maker (policy), no matter where you start or what your first step is, the next steps should always form the best plan for the situation after that first step.
+Where the best plan is the highest total reward.
 This principle is captured by the Bellman Equation, which is a necessary condition for optimality.

 ```